Waratah Park: Skippy the Bush Kangaroo

 Head Ranger of the park was Matt Hammond, played by Ed Devereaux, an accomplished actor who had appeared in many film and television roles.
 In the series, Matt Hammond was a widower in his early 40s with two sons, 16-year-old Mark played by Ken James, and 9-year-old Sonny played by Garry Pankhurst.
 Sonny's constant companion was Skippy, the bush kangaroo, in the title role.
 Skippy was not a pet and it was often reiterated in the series that Skippy lived in the park and was free to come and go as she pleased.
 Skippy was found in the bush as a baby by Sonny - an orphan, her mother having been killed by shooters.
 It was always understood that once Skippy was old enough to look after herself she would go back to the bush, but a strong bond had been built up between Skippy and Sonny and the rest of the Hammond family.
 Skippy was a remarkable kangaroo.
 Capable of near-human thought and reasoning, she could understand everyone, open doors, carry things in her pouch, cross streams on narrow logs, foil villains, rescue hapless bushwalkers, untie ropes, collect the mail and even operate the radio.

 The Skippy TV series was produced from 1967 to 1969, and broadcast from 1968 to 1970.
-A 1969 feature film, entitled "The Intruders" or "Skippy And The Intruders", was largely filmed on the Waratah Park set as well as near the south coast town of Mallacoota.
+A 1969 feature film, entitled "The Intruders" or "Skippy And The Intruders", was largely filmed on the Waratah Park set as well as near the East Gippsland town of Mallacoota.
 "Basically a feature-length episode, the movie was seen as a good rollicking adventure yarn and was well-received by Skippy fans."

 After Skippy

 After production of the series ceased, Warringah Council granted land use access for Waratah Park to be used as an "animal park and entertainment area" in December 1969.
 Ed Devereaux was at the official opening in January 1970, appearing in uniform as Matt Hammond.
 Initially operated by Fauna Productions, the management of the park changed hands over the years, being held by Waratah Park Pty Ltd from 1976 and by Waratah Park Earth Sanctuary from 1995 to 2000.
 Visitors could see kangaroos and other wildlife including koalas, dingoes, emus and wombats.
 Visitors could also see the home of Skippy by walking through the Ranger Headquarters and seeing the film set used for interior scenes, still in situ.

-Waratah Park operated as a tourism venue for over 30 years.
+Waratah Park operated as a tourism venue for over 35 years.
 In 2006 the business failed and the park was closed.
 In 2010, the Minister for Lands cancelled the lease to Melbourne-based company Prudentia Investments.
 By then all wildlife had been removed from the park.